moto-timo/tim-dave-craftbrewpi/README.md

-# Tim & Daves Killer Brewery
+# Tim & Daves Killer Electric Brewery

 A new exploration into the world of single vessle electric homebrew.